Generating sets, presentations, and growth of tropical matrix monoids: Generating sets for full matrix monoids

+Thus, the above matrix is the product of matrices with at least four $-\infty$ entries, so $\cR$ contains any matrix with at least two $-\infty$ entries in the same row or column.
+Thus, $\cR$ contains all matrices not in $\cX$ with at least three $-\infty$ entries.
+Now, for $a,b,c,d,e,f,g \in \Z$ and $x \in \Zmax$,

-Thus, to show we can generate all matrices with two $-\infty$ entries, take $x = -\infty$, and note that it is expressible as product of matrices with at least three $-\infty$ entries.
-Then, taking $x \in \Z$, we have shown that we can express any matrix with at least one $-\infty$ entry as the product matrices with at least two $-\infty$ entries and therefore a product of the given matrices.
-For matrices without $-\infty$ entries, we may scale the columns so that the top row only contains $0$ entries.
-So, we only need to consider the matrices
+By taking $x = -\infty$ above, we can see that $\cR$ contains all matrices with two $-\infty$ entries as they are the product of matrices with at least three $-\infty$ entries not in $\cX$.
+Similarly, taking $x \in \Z$, shows that $\cR$ contains any matrix with one $-\infty$ entry as they product matrices with at least two $-\infty$ entries not in $\cX$.

+Finally, for matrices without $-\infty$ entries, we may scale the columns so that the top row only contains $0$ entries.
+So, we only need to consider matrices of the form